katiesaund/simulate_data_for_convergence_based_bGWAS/README.md

 # Repo contents
 This repository contains the R code necessary to generate simulated tree, genotype, and phenotype data for use in bGWAS.
 In addition to simulating data, this code also reports the amount of genotype convergence, phenotype convergence, and their overlap on a phylogenetic tree.
 The simulated data are available in the `data/` directory.

 These simulated data were created to specifically benchmark the performance of the bacterial GWAS software tool [hogwash](https://github.com/katiesaund/hogwash).
-The results of this benchmarking can be reviewed in the [preprint](https://www.biorxiv.org/content/10.1101/2020.04.19.048421v2).

 ## How to use this repository:
 - Fork or clone the repo to your computer.